Donavanty/trippyy/README.md

 into their itinerary (<em>see section on Further Info below</em>).
 </p>

-<pre
-class="prettyprint">Diagram 9.
-A rough draft of the webpage in the Results Phase.</pre>
 <p>
 In addition, options for sharing the itinerary will be made available in the section below of the Horizontal Itinerary Layout.
 This would allow users to